 The 30 Principles for Agentic Engineering — Part 4: Governance and Safety

-Five principles.
-If you're in financial services, healthcare, or any regulated industry, these are the ones to lead with.
+Part 4 of 5.
+If you're in financial services, healthcare, or any regulated industry, these five principles are the ones to lead with.

 Principle 21 — strictKnownMarketplaces is load-bearing

-Why it matters.
-Public marketplaces in 2026 are roughly where npm was a decade ago — useful, prevalent, and dirty.
-The full ToxicSkills treatment covers the numbers in detail.
+Public marketplaces in 2026 are roughly where npm was a decade ago: useful, prevalent, and carrying a non-trivial percentage of malicious packages.
+The full ToxicSkills treatment covers the numbers.
 The operational point is that strictKnownMarketplaces is an enterprise-managed setting — individual developers cannot bypass it.
-That's a feature.
+That's a feature, not a limitation.

 Principle 22 — Never write goal-conflict prompts